-In this focus area, to ensure the growth and sustainability of the agriculture, fishery and forestry industries, the Norinchukin Bank trains high-quality human resources with both local and global perspectives.
-Moreover, at worksites, we ensure diversity and creates a corporate culture where diverse human resources can perform to their fullest potential, striving to improve its organization-wide creativity and innovative capabilities.
+In this focus area, to ensure the growth and sustainability of the AFF industries, the Norinchukin Bank trains high-quality human resources with both local and global perspectives.
+Moreover, at worksites, we ensure diversity and creates a corporate culture where diverse human resources can perform to their fullest potential, striving to improve its organizationwide creativity and innovative capabilities.